Allegheny County Health Department Shuts Down 2 Businesses

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – The Allegheny County Health Department has shut down two businesses.READ MORE: Ohio Man Trying To Pay Off Lawnmower Dies Making Explosive
+PITTSBURGH (KDKA) – The Allegheny County Health Department has shut down two businesses.READ MORE: Police Investigating Double Murder-Suicide At Washington Co.
+Home

-Gold Door in Homewood and Dunkin’ Donuts in Tarentum were both ordered to close.READ MORE: West Mifflin Borough Police Department Seek Public Help Identifying Person Of Interest
+Gold Door in Homewood and Dunkin’ Donuts in Tarentum were both ordered to close.READ MORE: Young Man Shot, Killed Near Abandoned House In Penn Hills

 At Dunkin’ Donuts, the Health Department says sewage leaking from a grease trap created a large puddle on the floor that employees walked through, spreading contamination throughout the building.
 Other violations include a lack of signs telling employees to wash their hands and using the handwashing sink for ice disposal.

 The Health Department says Gold Door was closed for operating without a health permit.
-The business also had other violations like a sewage leak in the unused basement and failure to submit plans before operating a food facility.MORE NEWS: Local Teens Raises Money And Awareness For Brain Health With Hockey Game
+The business also had other violations like a sewage leak in the unused basement and failure to submit plans before operating a food facility.MORE NEWS: Pittsburgh Weather: Hot, Humid Tuesday With Thunderstorm Chances

 When the closure orders are removed, the Health Department’s website will be updated.